Dragon Boat Festival

 ELIGIBILITY

 Anyone physically able - 13 years of age and up - can participate.
 Residents and Non-residents are welcome.
-Must sign a waiver to participate.
+You must sign a waiver to participate.

 WHAT IS INCLUDED

-Team Requirements: The maximum number of males in a full (20) boat is 12, and the maximum number of males in a boat with less than 20 paddlers would be 10.
+The maximum number of males in any boat is 60%.
+For example, in a full (20) boat, the maximum number of males is 12.

 • Boat Maximum (20 paddlers and 1 drummer)

 Secure your spot by using one of the payment options below.
-Then sign up your team on Formstack at
+Then sign up your team on Formstack here:

-PAYMENT: (All Sales are Final) (A Portion of the Proceeds go to Charity!
-We are looking to raise more money for the Asian Association of Utah this year!)
+All Sales are Final.
+A Portion of the Proceeds go to Charity.
+We are raising money for the Asian Association of Utah this year!

 Dragon Boat Race - Early Bird Pricing Deadline - July 1, 2024